Lanterns (TV series)

-Lanterns is an upcoming American superhero television series based on DC Comics featuring the Green Lantern characters Hal Jordan and John Stewart.
-Produced by DC Studios and Warner Bros.
-Television, it will be the third television series in the DC Universe (DCU).
-It features Jordan and Stewart investigating a murder on Earth.
-The series was created by Chris Mundy, Damon Lindelof, and Tom King for HBO, with Mundy serving as showrunner.
+Lanterns is an American superhero television series created by Chris Mundy, Damon Lindelof, and Tom King for HBO, based on the DC Comics Green Lantern characters Hal Jordan and John Stewart.
+It is the third television series in the DC Universe (DCU).
+It features experienced Lantern Jordan and new recruit Stewart as they investigate a murder on Earth that leads to a wider mystery.
+The series was produced by DC Studios and Warner Bros.
+Television with Mundy serving as showrunner.

-Kyle Chandler and Aaron Pierre respectively star as Hal Jordan and John Stewart, alongside Kelly Macdonald and Nathan Fillion.
+Kyle Chandler and Aaron Pierre respectively star as the Lanterns Hal Jordan and John Stewart, alongside Kelly Macdonald, Garret Dillahunt, Poorna Jagannathan and Ulrich Thomsen.
 Greg Berlanti began developing a Green Lantern television series by October 2019.
 After James Gunn and Peter Safran became co-CEOs of DC Studios in October 2022, the series was redeveloped.
 It was announced in January 2023, along with its detective story style, which was inspired by the series True Detective (2014–present) and Slow Horses (2022–present).
 The involvement of Mundy, Lindelof, and King was confirmed in mid-2024 when HBO ordered the series.
 Slow Horsess James Hawes was hired to direct the first two episodes in October, when Chandler and Pierre were cast.
 Filming took place in Los Angeles from February to July 2025, with Stephen Williams, Geeta Vasant Patel, and Alik Sakharov also directing.

-Lanterns is scheduled to premiere in mid-2026 and will consist of eight episodes.
-It will be part of the DCU's Chapter One: Gods and Monsters.
+Lanterns premiered on August 16, 2026, and will run for eight episodes through October 4.
+It is part of the DCU's Chapter One: Gods and Monsters.

 Premise

-Green Lanterns are intergalactic peacekeepers who wear rings that give them extraordinary powers.
-The series follows experienced Lantern Hal Jordan and new recruit John Stewart as they investigate a murder in Nebraska, which leads them to darker mysteries and reckonings.
+Green Lanterns are interstellar peacekeepers who wear rings that give them extraordinary powers.
+The series follows experienced Lantern Hal Jordan and new recruit John Stewart as they investigate a murder in Rushville, Nebraska, which Hal believes is an extraterrestrial incident and leads them to darker mysteries and reckonings.